Our volunteering opportunities

 Through this role volunteers can gain team working skills, experience speaking to members of the public, and skills in providing help and support.
 We are looking for volunteers who are confident, resilient, calm in challenging situations, and have a good understanding of LGBT communities.Village Angels training will be provided.

 Community Leader Volunteers

 Volunteers in this role can expect to increase their knowledge of health services, learn how to engage with their local networks to get their voices heard, and increase their confidence in public speaking.
-We are ideally looking for volunteers with a good general understanding of health issues which affect LBG people, and a good level of confidence in speaking to health professionals.
+We are ideally looking for volunteers with a good general understanding of health issues which affect LBGT people, and a good level of confidence in speaking to health professionals.
 We are currently developing accredited training to accompany this role.